Miss Universe Germany

 Miss Universe Germany is a national Beauty pageant in Germany to select an official candidate for the Miss Universe pageant.

 History

-Miss Germany started in 1952.
+The Miss Germany started in 1952.
 Miss Universe Germany started in 2009.
 Currently, the German franchise of Miss Universe is owned by former Miss Universe Germany winner Natalie Ackermann.
 She is also the franchiser of Miss Universe Colombia in Colombia.
 In Miss Universe Germany all the States of Germany but also some of the regions are represented as well.

 1952-1999

 In 1952 Miss Germany started with Renate Hoy as the first winner, who then became 4th Runner-up at Miss Universe.
 In 1961, Germany has the official winner of Miss Universe 1961, Marlene Schmidt.
 From 1985 : MGC - Miss Germany Corporation GmbH (Oldenburg), the official winner will be selecting by the organization.
 In 1991, the MGA (Miss Germany Association, Bergheim near Cologne) of Detlef Tursies run a Miss Germany pageant for the first time.
 The winners participate in Miss Universe.
 In 1999, MGA transforms into MGO (Miss Germany Organisation).
 From 2000, they award the title Miss Deutschland, and change their name again: MGO - Komitee Miss Deutschland.
 In 1999 is the last of Miss Germany Company sent the candidate for Miss Universe, she is Diana Drubig.